 Settings Guidelines Name Specify a name to identify the server within the system.

-Settings Guidelines Enable Domain Name (enabled) Select this option to fetch a list of servers from the DNS server.
+Enable Domain Name (enabled) Select this option to fetch a list of servers from the DNS server.
 Domain Name When you Enable Domain Name, specify the LDAP Domain name that can be mapped to domain controllers by DNS service.

-Enable Domain Name (disabled) Clear this option if you want to manually enter all the domain controllers host names.
-LDAP Server: Specify the LDAP server name or the IP address.
-Backup LDAP Server1: (Optional) Specify the parameters for backup LDAP server1.
+Settings Guidelines Enable Domain Name (disabled) Clear this option if you want to manually enter all the domain controllers host names.
+LDAP Server : Specify the LDAP server name or the IPv4/IPv6 address.
+Backup LDAP Server1 : (Optional) Specify the parameters for backup LDAP server1.Enter server name or the IPv4/IPv6 address.
 The specified backup LDAP server is used for failover processing.
 The authentication request is first routed to the primary LDAP server, and then to the specified backup servers if the primary server is unreachable.
 Backup LDAP Port1: Specify the parameters for backup LDAP port1.
 Backup LDAP Server2 : (Optional) Specify the parameters for backup LDAP server2.
+Enter server name or the IPv4/IPv6 address.
 LDAP Port Specify the LDAP port for the LDAP server.
 Default port number: 389 (unencrypted connection) Default port number: 636 (SSL connection) LDAP Server Type Select the backend LDAP server type from the following choices: Generic Active Directory Profiler (Policy Secure only) Connection Select one of the following options for the connection to the LDAP server: Unencrypted- The device sends the username and password to the LDAP Directory Service in clear text.
-LDAPS The device encrypts the data in the LDAP authentication session using the Secure Socket Layer (SSL) protocol before sending it to the LDAP Directory Service.
+LDAPS- The device encrypts the data in the LDAP authentication session using the Secure Socket Layer (SSL) protocol before sending it to the LDAP Directory Service.
 Start TLS- The device allows both secure and plain requests against an LDAP server on a single connection.